 Reminding yourself that taking on the responsibility of preparing for the LSAT in the first place shows great ambition is the first step to staying motivated in your studies.

 Try not to get down on yourself if you are struggling with particular sections of the exam and instead create a plan to spend extra time catching up in those areas.

 There are many solutions to overcoming challenges including hiring a tutor or participating in exam prep.
 Remember to keep your end goal in mind and spend the extra time needed to do your best and ultimately, achieve your goal.

-7. The questions tend to increase in difficulty in this specific section.
-If you can master the first 15 questions then you are most likely getting a law school score
+7. The questions increase in difficulty in this specific section.
+If you can master the first 15 questions, then you are most likely getting a law school score

 With about 24-26 questions per section on the LSAT, getting through the first 15 is a reasonable step to finishing with a law school score.

 Of course, this doesn’t mean you get to give up on the remaining questions, but hopefully, you will have found your rhythm in logical reasoning at this point and you may continue forward with more confidence as the questions increase in difficulty.